IshaqJunejo/ML-Practice/Day-05-knn-random-forest/README.md

-## Day-05

-### KNN, Decision Trees, Random Forest
+## Day-05 - KNN, Decision Trees, Random Forest

-Tried using `K-Nearest-Neighbours`, `Decision Tree`, `Random Forest` model, and `Cross Validation Score` for a Random Tree, all on the same dataset of Diabetic Patients.
+Tried using `K-Nearest-Neighbours`, `Decision Tree`, `Random Forest` model, and `Cross Validation Score` for `Random Forest`, all on the same dataset of Diabetic Patients.

 Also did some basic data visualization on `Matplotlib`,